railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 * Work by selecting the products waiting from the supplier, independent of good receipt documents.

-You'll see the configuration of the supplier order in detail in the chapter on purchases.
+You'll see the configuration of the supplier order in detail in :ref:`ch-purchase`.

 .. index::
    single: Goods receipt